 I also enjoy taking macro photos of still life subjects indoors, such as setting up glycerol drops on objects like the page of a book, or candy like licorice on a rock facing out to sea.

-I’ve also started photographing the sea, using a tripod with Slow Shutter Cam app, to get beautiful foggy or satin-like effects on the water.
+I’ve also started photographing the sea, using an iPhone tripod with Slow Shutter Cam app, to get beautiful foggy or satin-like effects on the water.
 I’ve taken a few pictures of the freshwater lake when it’s still with sky reflections on the water.